 Warm months in Greenville means more time outdoors and more wear and tear on your lawn and garden.
 Insects, weeds, pets, and company all play a role in your garden not being as appealing as it once was.
 Fear not!
-Malone Home Center has the know how, products, and advice to get your grass from shabby to remarkable in no time.
+Malone Home Center has the know how, products, and recommendations to get your grass from shabby to remarkable in no time.

 Lawn Care Year Round